 Pittsburgh Public Theater's Internship Program offers college and graduate-level students who are interested in the artistic, production and administrative aspects of professional theater the opportunity to learn valuable skills that complement and extend their fields of study and interest.
 The ultimate goal is to provide the most educational experience for the intern while balancing the needs of the theater.
 Interns are expected to participate to their full potential and to communicate with their supervisors throughout the internship experience.

-Pittsburgh Public Theater is accepting applicants for internships for the 2012-2013 season.
+Pittsburgh Public Theater is accepting applicants for internships for the 2016-2017 spring semester.
 Internships are offered on a show-by-show, semester and/or seasonal basis.
 Hours range from 20 to 40 hours per week.
 All internships are unpaid, though academic credit is available at the discretion of the intern's enrolled institution.

 - Administration and Finance

 - Costume Design and Construction